CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 ### The digital identity crisis at FedConnect

-*Choose Your Own Path: The FedConnect Exit Strategy*
+*Choose your own path: The FedConnect exit strategy*

 **Scenario:**